tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 in the case that the node needs more peer addresses.

 The set of banned peer addresses is retrieved from the `badPeers` map.
-Addresses that are not any longer banned, i.e., which banned period has expired, are added back to the address book as new addresses, while the corresponding node IDs are removed from the `badPeers` map.
+Addresses that are not any longer banned, i.e., whose banned period has expired, are added back to the address book as new addresses, while the corresponding node IDs are removed from the `badPeers` map.